What Are Income Payments on Form 1099?

 A 1099 form is required whenever you pay someone who isn't your employee $600 or more during the year in the course of doing business.

 For example, one payment in June of $300 would not require a 1099 form, but you'd hit the threshold if you make another $300 payment later in the year.
 You must submit a Form 1099 because the payments total $600.

 Since 1982, all miscellaneous payments were required to be reported on Form 1099-MISC.
 But starting with tax year 2020, the IRS requires nonemployee compensation—in other words, payment to freelancers or contractors—to be reported on Form 1099-NEC.
 This is because the Protecting Americans from Tax Hikes (PATH) Act accelerated the deadline for filing information on nonemployee compensation to Jan.
 31.

 - Medical and health care payments

-- Proceeds paid to attorneys
+- Proceeds to an attorney

 First, you'll need Form W-9s from all your vendors, contractors, and other payment recipients.
 Ask each of them to complete one for you at the time you begin doing business with them.